-The BGP routes described in section 4.1.1 above are subscribed by ribd. ribd will the select the best routes from multiple sources and add them to the actual routing table.
+The BGP routes described above are subscribed by ribd. ribd will the select the best routes from multiple sources and add them to the actual routing table.
 In this guide we refer to the connectivity between the fabric devices as transport-layer, as opposed to the service-laver connectivity in the VPNs which are deployed on top.